 The books carry an open license.
 Authors retain copyright, and license the content to the world under the terms of the Creative Commons Attribution license, or CC-BY.
 This means that people can re-use the material without permission — but with attribution to the author, of course.

 Some books will also benefit the community at large.
-For example, $2 from every sale of 52 Things… Geology is going to the AAPG Foundation; 52 Things… Rock Physics will benefit SEG’s charity Geoscientists Without Borders.
+For example, $2 from every sale of 52 Things… Geology is going to the AAPG Foundation; 52 Things… Rock Physics benefits SEG’s charity Geoscientists Without Borders.
 We welcome suggestions for other geoscientific foundations to support.

-The pieces are about 600–700 words.
+The chapters are about 600–700 words.
 If you wish, you may submit more than one essay.
 Try to stick to one topic per essay; we do sometimes split a long story into two.